kreta99/QS-Custom-Forms/README.md

 ### Prerequisites
 Qlik Sense November 2017 or above, Node.js with npm modules: request, fs
 #### Installing
 Install node.js.
-Copy custom_forms.js and your forms to one directiory
+Copy custom_forms.js to any directory.
+Make sure that custom_form.js script can access Qlik Sense cerficates (line 5 with path), if not export them form QMC.
+Update variable hostname (line 10) if needed.
 #### Using
-Open windows Power Shell, go to folder with custom_forms.js and execute command: node custom_forms
+Prepare you custom forms.
+Each of them must be one html file, so include all resources as css, js, images etc in html.
+Copy forms to the directory where custom_forms.js exists.Open windows Power Shell as Administrator, go to folder with custom_forms.js and execute command: "node custom_forms".
+This utility will read your html forms, encode them and update Qlik Proxy properties.